-There are several ways of avoiding the problem of duplication on such pages and canonical is one of them.
+There are several ways of avoiding the problem of duplication for such pages and canonical is one of them.

-Sorting can create pages with get parameters for which canonical can be specified.
+Sorting can create pages with get parameters, where canonical can be specified.

 2. Different domains duplicating

-Canonical can also be a solution if you`re moving your site to a new domain.
+Canonical can also be a solution if you`re moving your site to the new domain.
 Just set the canonical from old pages to the new ones.

 3. AMP and non-AMP versions